cjxe/cjxe/README.md

 Hey, my name is Baran (pronounced Bar-on)!

-- ✨ **Interests:** Scalability, optimizations, finance, blockchain (especially DeFi) and psychology.
+- ✨ **Interests:** Scalability, optimizations, finance, DeFi, blockchain and psychology.
 - ❓ **Some of my projects are closed-source.** If you would like to see any, please let me know on LinkedIn!

 ## My current work (work in progress)